2ood/Exam-Generator/README.md

 # problemShooter
 problemshooter designed for corpral Cho
+All done!